tc39/proposal-record-tuple/README.md

 Developers used to manipulating objects in an immutable manner (such as transforming pieces of Redux state) will be able to continue to do the same manipulations they used to do on objects and arrays, this time, with more guarantees.

+We are going to do empirical research through interviews and surveys to figure out if this is working out as we think it does.

 ## Why are Record & Tuple not based on `.get()`/`.set()` methods like [Immutable.js](https://immutable-js.github.io/immutable-js/)?

 If we want to keep access to Record & Tuple similar to Objects and Arrays as described in the previous section, we can't rely on methods to perform that access.
 Doing so would require us to branch code when trying to create a "generic" function able to take Objects/Arrays/Records/Tuples.
 We also want to avoid an ecoystem split where libraries choose which structures they want to operate on.